-Wood burning stove definition:
+Wood burning stoves

 A wood burning stove consists of a metal container with a chimney for the smoke to escape.
 Also present is a door, (it may also have a place on top to cook on) whereby you can burn wood which provides heat.

 Most wood burning stoves are approx. 40-50% more efficient than open fires and allow the owner to regulate the heat output and the rate of burn.
 The setting up of a wood burning stove will mean that the room is warmer due to the reduction in air flow and the capability of closing the air controls fitted on the appliance.

 “One evening when I had my wood burning stove going –